Wegovy vs Ozempic: Comparing Semaglutide for Weight Loss (2026)

 Side Effects

-Both medications share similar side effects since they contain the same active ingredient:
+Both medications share similar [semaglutide side effects](/blog/semaglutide-side-effects-how-to-manage) since they contain the same active ingredient:

 Common Side Effects